 How to Retrieve Your Child’s Exact Foot Length and Shape

-If after looking at that resource you still can’t seem to identify a shoe store in your area, then proceed to take a look at an article along with a video I created that describes the simplest, yet most effective way to figure out your child’s foot size from home:
+I created a resource that describes the simplest, yet most effective way to figure out your child’s foot size from home.

 The constant muscle strain and repetitive stress on your child’s heels, especially in children who are active or obese leads to heel pain.